More Than Just a Bike Ride!

 by appointment with Eddie, LMT

 Times are subject to change and will be different on Saturdays.
 Please consult the RIDE GUIDE.

 On Bicycle Route 21, we offer shuttles to carry you, your luggage, and your noble two wheeled steed.
 You may choose to either take a shuttle from the ending location to the starting location at the beginning of the ride (so your vehicle is available to you when you finish the ride), OR you may take a shuttle at the end of the ride to return to your vehicle in Chattanooga.
 You may add a shuttle to your registration when you register online.

 Shuttles are $80 per person and two times are available:

-FRIDAY 9/27 shuttle leaves Hart Co.
-High School at 2pm and will arrive at Tennessee Riverpark in at 6am.
+FRIDAY 9/24 shuttle leaves Wild Horse Creek Park (Lower Fields) at 6am and will arrive at Tennessee Riverpark in time to prepare for the 9am Mass Start.
 We will carry you, your bike and 2 bags.
 Please arrive early enough to load your bike and luggage.

-SUNDAY 9/29 shuttle leaves Wild Horse Park by 3pm and will arrive at Tennesssee Riverpark around 5pm.
+SUNDAY 9/26 shuttle leaves Wild Horse Creek Park by 2pm and will travel to Tennesssee Riverpark.
 We will carry you, your bike and 2 bags.